RochaErik/RochaErik/README.md

-💻 Proficient in Python, R, SQL, JavaScript, and other data analysis tools. <br>
+💻 Proficient in Python, R, SQL, JavaScript, and other tools. <br>
-📊 Experience in data visualization, modeling, and machine learning. <br>
-🎓 Holds Master's degree in Administration, MBA in Marketing and Business Management and Bachelor's degree in Industrial Pharmacy. <br>
+🎓 Holds Master's degree in Business Administration (2021), Marketing and Business Management especialization (2015) and Bachelor's degree in Industrial Pharmacy (2013). <br>
 👀 Check out my projects to see my work in action! <br>